Maxima Group

-Maxima Grupė UAB is a Lithuanian group of retail chain companies operating in Lithuania, Latvia, Estonia, Poland and Bulgaria.
-It is the largest Lithuanian capital company and the largest employer in the Baltic states.
-As of March 18 2023, Maxima has 1599 stores in Lithuania, Latvia, Estonia, Poland and Bulgaria.
-Each store offers between 3,000 and 65,000 brands, depending on the size of the store.
-The group employs around 40,000 people.
-Its main headquarters are in Vilnius, Lithuania.
+MAXIMA GRUPĖ, UAB (Maxima Group) is the largest Lithuanian retail business operating in Lithuania, Latvia and Estonia.
+The Group operates approximately 500 "Maxima" stores across the Baltic states as well as e-commerce store "Barbora".

+Until the end of 2025, the Group also owned T Market in Bulgaria and Stokrotka in Poland.
+Barbora discontinued its operations in Poland in 2024.

 History

 Three stores with different names were opened in Vilnius in 1992.
 First Maxima store was opened in 1998.

+In 2000, the retail chain entered the Latvian and Estonian markets.

+In 2007, the holding company MAXIMA GRUPĖ, UAB was established.

 At the end of 2011, Maxima Group bought the Aldik supermarket chain in Poland with 24 stores.

 Between 2012 and 2020, Maxima also operated a division in Spain, under the names SuperSol (supermarkets) and Cash Diplo (Cash & Carry).
 It mainly operated in Madrid and Andalusia.
 It was acquired in 2012 to the DinoSol group, and SuperSol was sold in 2020 to Carrefour, while Cash Diplo was subject to a corporate takeover in 2021.

+On November 21, 2013, a collapse happened at a Maxima XX supermarket in Riga, which led to the Zolitude tragedy.
+54 people lost their lives and dozens more were injured.

+In 2017, the MAXIMA GRUPĖ acquired RADAS, the company managing the online grocery store "Barbora".

+In 2018, MAXIMA GRUPĖ acquired "Emperia Holding", the company managing the "Stokrotka" retail chain in Poland, for EUR 276 million.

 In 2019, "Aldik" and "Stokrotka" retail chains are merged and continue to operate under one name, "Stokrotka".